wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 ## Wardriving and Wifi cracking

-I have two Raspberry Pi Zero 2s configured headless with pwnagotchi
+I have two Raspberry Pi Zeros configured headless with pwnagotchi

 ## Password cracking

 I have a hashmat password cracker setup that utilises my PC with an Nvidea gaming graphics card.

-## Evil Wifi AP

-I have a small device which I can use as an evil wifi portal.
-This will deauth a WAP, change its SSID name to that WAP, and capture information from those devices connecting to it.
+## M5StickC2 running Nemo

+I have a M5StickC2 running [https://github.com/n0xa/m5stick-nemo](Nemo firmware) which replicates most of the interesting functionality of the Flipper Zero at a tiny fraction of the price.

+I can use it to deauth wifi APs and run captive wifi APs, as well as wifi spam and some pranks around bluetooth and infrared hacking.

 ## RFID and Smart Card Security